Questions to promote discussion and thinking

 What to prepare

-- printed copies of the questions
+- printed copies of the questions, on the support sheets

 What happens during this activity

 It would be a good idea to get the students to work in pairs on these questions, encouraging each pair to talk through their ideas.
-Collect responses from all of the pairs and discuss them in a whole-class plenary.
+Collect responses from all of the pairs and discuss in a whole-class plenary.

 Alternatively, the questions might be set for homework prior to the lesson, so that you have time to read through the responses.